sifuHK/rasc/2025.8.3/README.md

-# RASC
+#RASC
-The RASC project has made some supplements and improvements to existing statistical methods in order to provide data analysts and modelers with a more accurate and easier-to-use algorithmic framework.
+The RASC project makes some supplements and improvements to existing statistical methods in order to provide data analysts and modelers with a more accurate and easier-to-use algorithmic framework.
 Project evolution process:
-- Phase 1 (ScoreConflow): Provides a "business instruction + unattended" scoring card model development method.
+- Phase 1 (ScoreConflow): The RASC provides a "business instruction + unattended" scoring card model development method.
 The original intention of the RASC project is to provide more accurate algorithms and more labor-saving scoring card development tools.
-- Phase 2 (Risk Actuarial Score Card): Based on the previous phase, a risk actuarial score card is provided to build a model by comprehensively considering user default, user profit level, and data cost.
+- Phase 2 (Risk Actuarial Score Card): Based on the previous phase, a risk actuarial score card is provided to build a model by comprehensively considering user default probability, user profit level, and data cost.
-- Phase 3 (Risk Actuarial Statistics): This phase goes beyond scorecard development.
+Phase 3 (Risk Actuarial Statistics): This phase goes beyond scorecard development.
 It aims to improve the areas where statistics and machine learning fall short in actual risk measurement.
-Building on the previous phase, it adds features such as XGB automatic parameter search, high-dimensional stratified sampling, filling of mixed data types, and rejection inference.
+Building on the previous phase, it adds features such as XGB automatic parameters search, high-dimensional stratified sampling, filling mixed data types, and rejection inference.
 ## Resources
 [English Documents,Tutorials and Samples (Version = 2025.8.3)](https://github.com/sifuHK/rasc/tree/main/2025.8.3)
 [中文文档、教程和示例 (版本 = 2025.8.3)](https://gitee.com/sifuHK/rasc/tree/master/2025.8.3)
 ## Install
 pip install rascpy

-## Product Introduction
+## Project Introduction
-Its main functions include:
+Main Functions Include:
 1. Provide binning algorithms that support monotonic or U-shaped constraints.
 1. In addition to user-specified constraints, RASC can also automatically identify constraints (monotonic or U-shaped) applicable to the data based on the training and validation sets.
-1. Can handle multiple special values and None values at the same time.
+1. It can handle multiple special values and None values at the same time.
-1. Provides a more accurate binning algorithm, resulting in a higher IV.
-Mathematically, this set of nodes is proven to be the global optimal node, regardless of constraints or even for categorical variables.
+1. Provide a more accurate binning algorithm, resulting in a higher IV.
+Mathematically, this set of split nodes is proven to be the global optimal node, regardless of constraints or even for categorical variables.
-1. Provides Python's two-way stepwise regression algorithm (including logistic regression and linear regression), and supports multiple constraints, such as coefficient signs, P-values, group variable number limits, and other variable selecting conditions.
+1. Provide Python's two-way stepwise regression algorithm (including logistic regression and linear regression), and supports multiple constraints, such as coefficient signs, P-values, group variable number limits, and other variable selecting conditions.
-1. Provides a bidirectional stepwise regression algorithm with actuarial capabilities.
+1. Provide a bidirectional stepwise regression algorithm with actuarial capabilities.
 This algorithm uses company profits as part of a loss function that considers the model's prediction accuracy, individual user profitability, and data costs.
 (This is during the testing phase and will undergo significant changes.)
 1. Provide a more convenient missing value filling function.
 Common missing value filling methods can only handle missing values, but cannot handle special values, especially in scenarios where the data contains both missing values and special values.
 Special values cannot be simply equated with missing values.
 Simply treating special values as missing values without considering the business scenario will lead to information loss.
 Special values will turn numerical data into a complex data type that mixes categorical and numerical types.
 Currently, no model can directly handle this type of data (although some models can produce results, they are not accurate and have no practical significance).
 This problem can be solved by using the Impute package provided by RASC.
 The transformed data can be directly fed into any model and meet practical business requirements.
-1. Provides high-precision, high-dimensional stratified sampling.
+1. Provide high-precision, high-dimensional stratified sampling.
 The stratified sampling provided by machine learning is overly simplistic.
 When stratified sampling is performed solely based on the Y label, a phenomenon may occur: after the variables in the training and test sets are segmented with equal frequency according to the same nodes, the event rates of Y differ significantly.
 This makes it difficult to narrow the metric differences between the training and validation sets during modeling.
 Without high-precision, high-dimensional stratified sampling, this issue can only be addressed by reducing model performance to improve model generalization.
 Another phenomenon is that after binning, the binning results of the training and validation sets differ significantly, manifesting as significant differences in IV values.
 Without high-precision, high-dimensional stratified sampling, the only way to improve generalization is to increase the bin width.
 The stratified sampling method provided by RASC has been tested and shown to significantly mitigate this phenomenon, reducing the discrepancy between the training and validation sets without compromising model performance or binning IV.
 (Excessive disparity between datasets is often caused by inconsistencies in the high-dimensional joint distribution, but due to sampling precision limitations, this can only be treated as overfitting.)
-1. Provides automatic parameter tuning for xgboost.
+1. Provide automatic parameter tuning for xgboost.
 According to tests, models created with other parameter tuning frameworks often exhibit significant discrepancies between training and validation set metrics.
 However, the xgboost automatic parameter tuning framework provided by RASC minimizes the discrepancy between training and validation set metrics.
 1. Support the rejection inference model of the scorecard.
 1. Support the rejection inference model of xgboost.
 1. Provide model report output function, users can easily generate Excel documents for model development reports.
-1. Provides batch beautification and export of DataFrame to Excel.
+1. Provide batch beautification and export of DataFrame to Excel.
 The output format is similar to Excel pivot table with color scale.
 1. Support for automated modeling.
 The functions provided above can be called using traditional API methods, allowing users to assemble each module through programming to build models.
 Alternatively, unattended modeling can be achieved by using the AI instruction templates provided by RASC.

-## Introduction to main modules
+## Introduction To Main Modules
 ### 1.Bins
-The optimal split point calculated by Bins is a set of split points that maximizes IV with a mathematical proof.
+The optimal split nodes calculated by Bins is a set of split nodes that maximizes IV with a mathematical proof.
-For categorical variables, including ordered and unordered categories, there is also a set of split points that can be mathematically proven to maximize IV.
+For categorical variables, including ordered and unordered categories, there is also a set of split nodes that can be mathematically proven to maximize IV.
 Its main functions are:
-1. Find the split point that maximizes IV with or without constraints.
+1. Find the split nodes that maximizes IV with or without constraints.
 Five constraint settings are supported: monotonic (automatically determines increasing or decreasing), monotonically decreasing, monotonically increasing, U-shaped (automatically determines convex or concave), and automatically set appropriate constraints (automatically determines monotonically decreasing, monotonically increasing, convex U-shaped, and concave U-shaped).
-1. For categorical variables with or without constraints, the global optimal split point can also be found to maximize IV.
+1. For categorical variables with or without constraints, the global optimal split nodes can also be figure out to maximize IV.
 1. Use "Minimum difference in event rates between adjacent bins" instead of "Information Gain" or "Chi-Square Gain" to prevent the formation of bins with too small differences.
 This allows users to intuitively understand the size of the differences between bins.
 This feature is also supported for categorical variables.
 1. Do not replace the minimum value of the first bin with negative infinity, nor the maximum value of the last bin with positive infinity.
 This ensures that outliers are not masked by extending extreme values to infinity.
 RASC also provides a comprehensive mechanism to handle online values exceeding modeling boundaries.
 This resolves the common contradiction between the need to detect outliers as early as possible during data analysis and the need to mask them in online applications to prevent process bottlenecks (while still providing timely alerts).
 1. The concept of wildcards is introduced to solve the problem that the online values of categorical variables exceed the modeling value range.
 1. Support multi-process parallel computing.
 1. Support binning of weighted samples.

 In most cases, users do not need to interact directly with Bins components.
 However, RASC is designed to be pluggable, so advanced users can use Bins modules independently, just like any other Python module.
 ### 2.Reg_Step_Wise_MP
 It is a linear/logistic two-way stepwise regression implemented in Python, which adds the following features to the traditional two-way stepwise regression:
 1. When performing stepwise variable selection for logistic regression, AUC, KS, and LIFT metrics can be used instead of AIC and BIC.
 For some business scenarios, AUC and KS are more appropriate.
 For example, in ranking tasks, a model built using the KS metric uses fewer variables while maintaining the same KS, thereby reducing data costs.